Safeguarding and Policies

-At Whitchurch CofE Primary School the health, safety and wellbeing of every child is our top priority.
-We expect all staff, governors and volunteers to share this commitment to safeguarding our pupils.
-Our child protection policy outlines our guidance.
+At Whitchurch CE Primary School the health, safety and wellbeing of every child is our top priority.
+We have a child-centered and coordinated approach to safeguarding.
+We expect all staff, governors and volunteers to share this commitment to safeguarding and promoting the welfare of our pupils.
+Safeguarding is everyone's responsibility.

 Early Years Foundation Stage

-At Whitchurch behaviour is outstanding.
+At Whitchurch behaviour is exemplary.
 Children play and work well with each other and enjoy school life.
 Mutual respect is evident between staff and children and the whole school has a lovely family atmosphere.
 At our school we have 3 simple rules that we follow based on the UN Rights of the Child:

 We have the right to learn

-We have the right to have friends, so we will respect others
+We have the right to have friends

 These are supported by our Behaviour and Anti bullying policies, both available on request from the school office or by clicking the links below.
 There have been no exclusions in the last 5 years and no racist or homophobic incidents.